LPM CLI

 • dependencies and optionalDependencies blocks inside lockfile entries both contribute dependency edges.

 • The install step rebuilds node_modules.
-Single-package projects default to LPM's hoisted v2 layout; workspaces and peer-conflict installs use isolated layout unless you override the linker.
+Single-package projects default to LPM CLI's hoisted v2 layout; workspaces and peer-conflict installs use isolated layout unless you override the linker.

 • Dependency lifecycle scripts remain denied by default.
 After migration, run lpm rebuild and lpm approve-scripts for packages that need install-time builds.